oma3dao/portal-position-paper/portal-position-paper.md

 ### Portal Creation

-  1. Destination Platform registers itself with the Platform Registry, including a default Destination Location and persistence support (persistent and/or ephemeral Portals)
+  1. Destination Platform registers itself with the System, including a default Destination Location and persistence support (persistent and/or ephemeral Portals)
-  2. Optional- Platform Registry may require Destination Platform to pass an interoperability test in order to be registered.
+  2. Optional- System may require Destination Platform to pass an interoperability test in order to be registered.
-  3. Originating Platform queries Platform Registry for a list of Destination Platforms, optionally using the Search Engine.
+  3. Originating Platform queries System for a list of Destination Platforms, optionally using the Search Engine.
   4. Optional- Data Collector gets permission from User or Platform to collect data.
   5. User or Originating Platform (depending on Originating Platform implementation choices) chooses Destination Platform (and optionally Destination Location) and creates the Portal.
   6. Optional- User may be presented with a payment dialog, either to enter payment information or confirm a payment using the Payment Service.